 Video compression encodes video files to reduce their file size by removing all the redundant data in a video file, making it much easier for video files to stream and transmit over the internet quickly.
 It is also worth noting that video compression does not decrease your video’s resolution or frame rate at all.

 Most professional webcams are designed with the H.265/HEVC (High-Efficiency Video Coding) or H.264/AVC (Advanced Video Coding) standard to deliver high-quality videos at smaller sizes.
 Some webcam models lack proper internal video compression, creating large files that are tough to share or straining your computer’s processor to compress a video.

-Some of the most common fields of view (FOV) are 60, 78, and 90 degrees.
+Some of the most common FOVs are 60, 78, and 90 degrees.
 If only one person intends to sit in front of a webcam, one with a 60-degree FOV should be enough.
 For two persons facing a camera, a 78-degree FOV is great.
 If three or more people intend to sit or stand in front of the webcam without having to go too far away or sit uncomfortably close, picking up a webcam with a 90-degree FOV is recommended.
 A 90-degree FOV is also suitable for those who wish to show a whiteboard or a conference room table.